 Because we believe deeply in our mission that our doors are open to all, especially during this sacred time, we do not require tickets or other form of purchase.
 All we seek is to welcome you during this most sacred time in the cycle of the Jewish year.
 Of course, donations to the synagogue are gratefully accepted.

-More about Rosh Hashannah and the Yamim Noraim, Days of Awe can be found at:
+To read more on Rosh Hashannah and the Yamim Noraim, Days of Awe please click the link below: